-- Males (13-17yrs): Think families and future outcomes for younger children. - Online media usage to research and view violent extremist content - ASD traits are often present but should not be considered as the only vulnerability - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion/sexuality/disability - Mental health: anxiety, low mood, depression and self-harm - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents creating a sense of injustice and grievance. - Isolation/loner with few 'real friends'/peers creating no sense of belonging.
+- Males (13-17yrs): Think families and future outcomes for younger children. - Accessing extremist materials on websites and forums and making contact with others on encrypted and gaming platforms. - ASD traits are often present but should not be considered as the only vulnerability - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion/sexuality/disability - Mental health: anxiety, low mood, depression and self-harm - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents - creating a sense of injustice and grievance. - Isolation/loner with few 'real friends'/peers creating no sense of belonging.